Information on 3D spatial sound (Spatial Audio)

 What is the difference to Dolby Surround sound or 5.1 sound?

-Dolby Surround is usually understood to be 5.1 playback, such as we are used to from DVD.
+Dolby Surround is usually understood to mean 5.1 playback, as we are used to from DVDs, for example.
 A 5.1 system is only two-dimensional, i.e. it reproduces "left-right/front-rear".
-A 3D sound system, also called immersive sound system, adds speakers for the third dimension "top-bottom".
+A 3D sound system, also called an immersive sound system, adds speakers for the third dimension "up-down".
 Our new 3D surround sound implements this three-dimensionality for headphones.

-In the "Dolby Atmos" system, an abstract data stream is transmitted, which is optimized and distributed by hardware or software to the respective available speaker configuration during playback.
-This therefore works with a variety of different speaker or playback constellations.
+In the "Dolby Atmos" system, an abstract data stream is transmitted that is optimised and distributed by hardware or software to the respective existing loudspeaker configuration during playback.
+This therefore works with a variety of different loudspeaker or playback constellations.
 However, Dolby Atmos cannot be played back without the corresponding hardware or software.
 Therefore, we currently use the so-called "binaural" technology, which can only be played back on headphones, but without additional technology.

 What is the difference to stereo sound?

-The format "stereo" knows only one dimension, namely "left-right".
+The "stereo" format only knows one dimension, namely "left-right".
 In stereo, music can be recorded and played back in a very high quality, but a spatial sound experience is only possible to a limited extent.
-When using headphones, the listener in stereo has the feeling that the sound "originates inside his head".
-Our 3D surround sound offers an alternative to this, allowing for a more spatial and three-dimensional reproduction.
+When using headphones in stereo, the listener has the feeling that the sound "originates inside his head".
+Our 3D surround sound offers an alternative to this, which enables a more spatial and three-dimensional reproduction.

-The localization "left-right" (and thus the L/R position of the instruments) is already well possible and contained in the stereo format.
-But the 3D spatial sound allows a more plastic reproduction and localization of the music in 3D space.
-The virtual listener position is not placed at the conductor (he is acoustically not so advantageously positioned, because much too close to the orchestra) – but rather at an optimal place in the audience.
+The localisation "left-right" (and thus the L/R position of the instruments) is already well possible and contained in the stereo format.
+However, the 3D spatial sound enables a more vivid reproduction and localisation of the music in 3D space.
+We do not place the virtual listener in the conductor's position (the conductor's position is not acoustically advantageous because he is much too close to the orchestra), but rather in an optimal position in the audience.

-For our production technique, both the orchestra pit and the acoustic space of the Nationaltheater in the auditorium were miked with a complex array of microphones.
-For the stream of the Baverisches Staatsballett on November 13, 2022, we used a total of about 32 microphones.
+For our production technique, both the orchestra pit is miked with a large number of microphones and the acoustic space of the National Theatre in the auditorium is reproduced with a complex array of microphones.
+For the stream of the Bavarian State Ballet on 13.11.2022, a total of approx. 32 microphones were used.